tiagopadua/bigblock/README.md

 # Big Block

-This is an engine written in JavaScript, for web browser games, using WebGL.
+This is a game written in JavaScript, for web browser games, using WebGL.

 ## Examples